nimajneBG/Pop-up-Library/README.md

 ## Customization

-You can customize the conntent of the Popup via the JSON String at `new Popup({...})`
+You can customize the content of the Pop-up via the JSON String at `new Popup({...})`

-If you don't like the look of the popups, you can write your own CSS, or if you only don't like the color theme, you can go to the `:root` Element in the CSS and change the color variables.
+If you don't like the look of the pop-ups, you can write your own CSS, or if you only don't like the color theme, you can go to the `:root` Element in the CSS and change the color variables.
 ```CSS
 /* Colortheme */
 :root {